AnyuZhou/Simulations-for-Drunkards-Walks/README.md

 # Simulations-for-Drunkards-walks
+% Anyu Zhou, Nanjing University
+% Code for paper "How does the drunkard go back home?"

+These codes are developed in Python.
-This is a simulation code for modified RW model.

-drunkards_walks.py for generating the trajectory data
+"drunkards_walks.py" is a simulation code for modified RW model, used for generating the trajectory data.